iuhmirza/kv-db/README.md

     cd kv-db
     ```

-2. Choose which version you want to run.
-You'll likely need to configure your `Cargo.toml` to specify the binaries if both `main.rs` files are in the `src/bin` directory.
-Assuming they are named `mp.rs` and `lock.rs`:
+2. Choose which server version you want to run.
+Assuming the server binaries are named `mp` and `lock`, you can run them as follows:

     **To run the Actor Model version:**